Grooming tools: a pair of barber's scissors, nose hair trimmers and tweezers

 I am very lucky that I am fair haired (or at least, I was) so new stray sprouts haven’t been too noticeable.
 But those new “platinum” ones (btw, I love saying “platinum” as I think it oozes coolness) do catch one’s eye faster.
 Thankfully, there is no shortage of grooming tools to keep new growth under control.

-But just when I think I have caught all of the new sprouts of platinum hair, it just takes a look in the mirror and a certain reflection of light at the right angle to see something I missed in another random place.
+But just when I think I have caught all of the new sprouts of platinum hair, it just takes a look in the mirror and a reflection of light at the right angle to see something I missed showing up in another weird place.

 The hint is when people are looking at me but not looking me directly in the eyes as they usually do.
 It’s like their gaze is fixed on something just a little to the left or the right of my face.
-That’s when I start to wonder if I have a stray hair growing off my lobe that is sticking out and waving hello emphatically to my interlocutor.
+That’s when I start to wonder if I have a stray hair growing off my lobe, waving emphatically at my interlocutor.

 It’s only in recent weeks that I have noticed that little platinum hairs are starting to show up around the ear canal.
 What a moment of pride it has been to see myself bestowed with this rite of passage!